Cipherion-Market-Research/Century-Support/data/llm_composite.md

 *   **European Union: MiCA Regulation (Markets in Crypto-Assets):** Alpha CPX's volume-based execution pricing aligns with MiCA's emphasis on clear, non-manipulative pricing and does not constitute portfolio management under its definitions.
 *   **Canada: CSA Staff Notice 21-327:** Alpha CPX does not take custody of assets, does not offer investment advice, and avoids performance fees, ensuring it does not fall under managed account rules of National Instrument 31-103.

-## CipheX Tokenomics & Presale
+## CipheX Tokenomics & Token Distribution

 ### Incentive Token Lockup & Vesting
 All incentive tokens are subject to a standardized 6-month lockup period with no vesting schedule.
 After lockup, tokens become fully unrestricted and immediately tradeable.
 This applies to Marketing Programs, Market Advisors, Expert Contributors, and Security & Bounty allocations.
 Performance-based conditions will apply to future allocations tied to expected services.

-### Use of Presale Contributions
+### Use of Token Distribution Proceeds
-CipheX is fully focused on its Alpha Centurion Network (Alpha CPX), and its originally planned Presale Target Contributions are no longer required.
+CipheX is fully focused on its Alpha Centurion Network (Alpha CPX), and its originally planned funding targets have been met.
 CipheX can maintain sufficient ongoing operations and development without outside capital.
 However, CipheX anticipates seeking capital of up to $5 million to accelerate its remaining Alpha CPX optimization, expand infrastructure, and efficiently drive its initial commercialization efforts.

 ### Creator & Co-Founder Tokens
 The release of Creator Tokens over two years will be directly tied to performance milestones associated with the Alpha CPX Network and the measurable contributions of creators and co-founders to the ongoing development of the Alpha CPX architecture and the broader CipheX ecosystem.
 The two-year lockup period commences upon the official release of the Alpha CPX Network Performance Index.